aidan-bergsman/projects-and-work-samples/README.md

 # projects-and-work-samples

-This repository contains projects and help files that I created while completing my Masters degree in Economics at the University of Oregon.
+This repository contains projects, self-created help files, and independent data dives that I started while completing my Masters degree in Economics at the University of Oregon and have continued for my own coding education.
 A list of the projects with a short description is including below:

 **color_palettes.md**
 - This is a help file I created for LOST (the Library Of Statistical Techniques) that discusses how to leverage color palettes in R to get the most out of your graphical analysis